-Codes, Laws, and Bylaws
+Codes, Laws & Bylaws

 Election & Referendum Law

 On December 18, 2018, Nexwsxwníw̓ntm ta Úxwumixw (Council) voted to formally approve and accept the decision of Members in the referendum on election reform that took place December 6, 2018.
-This approval marked the most significant and comprehensive change to the Nation’s elections and governance since 1981.
-The referendum included in-person voting, online voting, and mail-in ballots.
+This approval marked the most significant and comprehensive change to the Nation’s elections and governance since 1981, and came into effect at the General Election on September 26, 2021.

-Approved by Membership on December 6, 2018
+Election & Referendum Law (approved by Membership on December 6, 2018)

-Approved by Membership on November 5, 2019
+Election & Referendum Regulation (approved by Membership on November 5, 2019)

 Bylaw 16 for the Preservation, Protection and Management of Fish